developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/demo/index.md

 DWDemo shows how data is acquired by an application using the DataWedge service.
 A DataWedge Profile called "DWDemo" is installed along with DataWedge and associated with the demo app.
 Disabled by default, the Profile can be modified as needed for testing and demo purposes.
 Once the demo Profile is enabled (see below), pressing the app's Scan button or a device trigger initiates a barcode scan and decoded data is displayed on the screen.
 The DWDemo app supports scanning with the imager, camera, Bluetooth device or a magstripe reader (MSR), if one is connected.

-This guide requires a working knowledge of DataWedge Profiles.
-For more information about Profile settings, see the [DataWedge Setup Guide](../setup).
+This guide requires a working knowledge of [DataWedge Profiles](../profiles).

 <img style="height:350px" src="DWDemo-icon-in-launcher.png"/>
 _The DWDemo app as it appears in the Android App Drawer_.